Prison Labor is Modern Slavery

 Thousands of inmates across the United States are in peaceful protest over “prison slavery” – the convict leasing of the 21st-century.

 Convict leasing dates back to immediately after the Civil War when recently freed slaves were arrested and convicted across the American South for petty offenses like loitering, disorderly conduct, and theft.
-Stealing pig, for example, could lead to five years in prison.
+Stealing a pig, for example, could lead to five years in prison.
 These prisoners were leased out to companies as convict laborers, forced to perform dangerous jobs in unhealthy conditions for no pay.

 Many of the men died, for example when they faced malaria in the swamps of Florida while laying down tracks for railroad companies.
 When there were not enough prisoners to satisfy the local labor need, some local sheriffs would arrange for innocent black men to be arrested and convicted on false charges, and sent off to work.
 Coal companies paid the state to lease convicts instead of paying fair wages to coal miners.
 This resulted in some of the few protests against convict leasing, led by coal miners in Tennessee.
 The practice was so shameful that it ultimately was abolished, despite the great profits reaped by both states and companies from convict leasing.